humio/issues/README.md

 Examples of info that could be relevant:

 - Humio Version
-- Browser Version
-- API
+- Error Logs
 - Query Examples
-- Screenshots
+- Information about your config
-- Videos
+- Screenshots/Videos

 When submitting a feature request, please let us know more about your use case and how this new feature will impact your usage and engagement with Humio.